Available with Standard or Advanced license.

 A GIS analyst working with a hydro network needs to perform tracing as well as perform other analysis, and map production.
 The analyst uses a feature service created with all the data and the trace network layer.
 The ArcGIS Pro project created for this user would contain the trace network layer and all associated network layers.

 In this workflow, the GIS analyst needs permission to the whole feature service.

-Web access workflows
+Web access and field editor workflows